 In my business portfolio, I am a partner in a niche business where our target market are moms.

+Guess what?
 I accidentally offended my audience more harshly than Groupon offended theirs.

 If you are following world news, you already know that Groupon spent millions and ran a Superbowl commercial.

 Here is the commercial if you haven’t seen it: